 When are applications due?

-We strongly encourage delegates apply early - do not wait until round three.
+We strongly encourage delegates apply early.

 My grant application has been approved – what happens next?